muhammad-fiaz/mightybrowser/README.md

                    flutter run
 Please note that these instructions assume you have Flutter and Git already set up on your machine.
 If you encounter any [issues](https://github.com/muhammad-fiaz/mightybrowser/issues/new) or have any further questions, feel free to ask.

+if you encounter any build or run time error make sure run this command on your terminal:

+                   flutter clean

 also Make sure you have a connected device or emulator running before executing the flutter run command.
 This will launch the app on the selected device for testing and development.

 # Contributing